anttikivi/unsung-anthem/docs/build-script.md

 Executes the build script in dry-run mode, which means that the commands which would be run are only printed to the console instead of running them.

-#### `--from-preset`

-This option tells the script it’s run from the preset mode.
-You mustn’t use this option manually!

 #### `--build-subdir PATH`

 The name of the directory under `$ANTHEM_BUILD_ROOT` where the build products will be placed.